Slack workflows

 1. Create a Slack workflow.
 This includes defining the workflow trigger, for example a scheduled time (e.g., daily at 10a.m.) or an action (e.g., adding a ❓ emoji to a message).
 You can find more details about how to create a Slack workflow here.

 2. Whitelist your Slack workflow with the Dust team.
-Dust will need to whitelist your Slack workflow for the Dust assistant to reply to workflow messages triggered by the workflow Slackbot.
-Email [email protected] with:
+Dust will need to whitelist your Slack workflow for the Dust agent to reply to workflow messages triggered by the workflow Slackbot.
+Email support@dust.tt with:

 Untitled